 When registering to vote, you will need your National Insurance number and, if you are a British citizen living abroad, your passport.

-If you are registered to vote and a citizen of Britain or the Republic of Ireland, or a qualifying Commonwealth citizen, you may vote in all local, national or European elections, or referenda.
+If you are registered to vote and a citizen of Britain or the Republic of Ireland, or a qualifying Commonwealth citizen, you may vote in all local and national elections, or referenda.

 However, if an MP dies or resigns, a local by-election will be called to choose their replacement.
 This normally takes place within three months of the seat becoming vacant.